liangjunchen88/Algorithms/README.md

-# Algorithms-Leetcode
+# Algorithms
-This is a record of algorithms solution on Leetcode website
+This is a record of algorithms solution when I am practicing how to solve all kinds of problems.